 We’re seeing an increase in online play at just over 13% vs postal response for traditional campaigns, which has increased from around 9.5% last year.
 Average gifts are slightly lower online at just under £16.

-At the start of the pandemic there was concern that regular giving products, such as weekly lottery, would suffer.
-People tightening their belts and cancelling direct debits.
-Instant removal of traditional acquisition channels via face-to-face and retail impacting longer-term value.
+At the start of the pandemic, there was concern that regular giving products, such as weekly lottery, would suffer.
+People were tightening their belts and cancelling direct debits.
+Instant removal of traditional acquisition channels via face-to-face and retail was impacting longer-term value.

 Acquisition channels diversified in 2020 including increased use of DRTV and digital.
 The expectation is that an increased use of these channels will remain in 2021.